webpack/changelog-v5/README.md

   - MIGRATION: Access the information on the properties. i. e. `message`
 - Compilation.hooks.normalModuleLoader is deprecated
   - MIGRATION: Use `NormalModule.getCompilationHooks(compilation).loader` instead
+- Changed hooks in `NormalModuleFactory` from waterfall to bailing, changed and renamed hooks that return waterfall functions (since alpha.5)
+- Removed `compilationParams.compilationDependencies` (since alpha.5)
+  - Plugins can add dependencies to the compilation by adding to `compilation.file/context/missingDependencies`
+- `stats.assetsByChunkName[x]` is now always an array (since alpha.5)

 # Other Minor Changes